 The potential of stem cells in therapeutic applications has ignited a fiercely competitive field of research aimed at the isolation, maintenance and differentiation of stem cells into specific pathways of differentiation.
 The use of stem cells in clinical application, however, requires an understanding of the molecular and cellular and epigenetic events that transform pluripotent cells into differentiated ones.
 Mammalian embryogenesis can be conceived as a sequence of developmental decisions that result in progressive restriction in cell potency.
 In this course we will use the cellular and molecular mechanisms of mammalian development as a framework for understanding the origin and differentiation of multiple pluripotent cells and their role in stem cell research and human disease.

 Cell Signal Transduction

 Proper intracellular signaling is critical to cell growth and differentiation, and dysregulation of signal transduction underlies a wide variety of human disorders.
 This course will examine various signal transduction pathways utilized by eukaryotes.
 A different pathway will be discussed each week, with special emphasis on the biological role(s) of the pathway in cell growth and function.
 Research papers highlighting one or more aspects of the signal pathway will be assigned for student presentation.
-Catalog Number: NEW! not yet assigned.

 The course will encompass focal topics in cancer and tumorigenesis, using experiments and salient papers published in scientific literature to highlight key concepts and further questions which remain to be addressed.
 Although some attention will be given to cell cycling defects and their links to cancer, the majority of the subjects covered will involve a broader look at tumor biology including metastasis, angiogenesis, chromosomal abnormalities, DNA repair defects, telomeres and senescence, and the response of the host to the disease state.